kyuupichan/electrumx/docs/PEER_DISCOVERY.rst

 * **protocol_min**

   Strings that are the minimum and maximum Electrum protcol versions this server speaks.
-Should be the same as what would suffix the letter **v** in the IRC real name.
+The maximum value should be the same as what would suffix the letter **v** in the IRC real name.
 Example: "1.1".

 * **pruning**